mwangisamkariuki/alx-higher_level_programming/0x04-python-more_data_structures/README.md

     Write a function that returns the number of keys in a dictionary.
     Prototype: def number_keys(a_dictionary):
     You are not allowed to import any module
+# Task 6 Print sorted dictionary****
+    Write a function that prints a dictionary by ordered keys.
+    Prototype: def print_sorted_dictionary(a_dictionary):
+    You can assume that all keys are strings
+    Keys should be sorted by alphabetic order
+    Only sort keys of the first level (don’t sort keys of a dictionary inside the main dictionary) Dictionary values can have any type
+    You are not allowed to import any module
+#